-In 1972, Mr. Gooding, Jr. moved to Los Angeles with his family, where he attended four different high schools in the Grandad Hills area - North Hollywood High School, Tustin High School, Apple Valley High School, and John F. Kennedy High School - even serving as class president in three of them.
-Following high school, he studied Japanese martial arts for three years, before deciding to pursue a career in acting.
+In 1972, Gooding moved to Los Angeles with his family, where he attended four different high schools in the Grandad Hills area: North Hollywood High School, Tustin High School, Apple Valley High School, and John F. Kennedy High School, serving as class president in three of them.
+Following high school, he studied Japanese martial arts for three years before deciding to pursue a career in acting.

-Mr. Gooding, Jr. made his Broadway debut as Ludie Watts, opposite Cicely Tyson and Vanessa Williams, in the 2013 revival of The Trip to Bountiful from March 30 to August 27 of that year.
-He made his West End debut, originating the role of Billy Flynn in the 21st Anniversay revival of Chicago at London's Phoenix Theatre from March 26 to June 30, 2018, and reprised his performance in the Broadway production of Chicago from October 6 through to November 18, 2018.
+Gooding made his Broadway debut as Ludie Watts, opposite Cicely Tyson and Vanessa Williams, in the 2013 revival of The Trip to Bountiful from March 30 to August 27 of that year.
+He made his West End debut in 2018, originating the role of Billy Flynn in the 21st anniversay revival of Chicago at London's Phoenix Theatre from March 26 to June 30, and reprised his performance in the Broadway production of Chicago from October 6 through November 18, 2018.
 He returned for a second Broadway engagement as Billy Flynn from January 7 through February 10, 2019.